Ptitou-fr/test-passkey/README.md

     }
     ```
     in which you replace:<br>
-    `'ABCDE12345'` with your teamID ([locate your Team ID](https://developer.apple.com/help/account/manage-your-team/locate-your-team-id))<br>
+    `'ABCDE12345'` with your own teamID ([locate your Team ID](https://developer.apple.com/help/account/manage-your-team/locate-your-team-id))<br>
     and<br>
-    `'com.example.app'` with your app's bundle identifier.
+    `'com.example.app'` with your own app's bundle identifier.
   - Place this JSON file in your site's '.well-known' directory at the root of your domain.
-So it's serve at
+So it's served at
     ```
      GET https://example.com/.well-known/apple-app-site-association
     ```